Crystalze36/2021-msia423-Pan-Wenyang-project/README.md

 #### Change Database Encoding

+Because some name of Pokemons contain special characters, you will need to change the encoding of the mysql database to utf8.

+You can check your current encoding with the following command.
+Note that you need to change `msia423_pokemons` to your own schema name.

 ```sql
 SELECT default_character_set_name FROM information_schema.SCHEMATA
 WHERE schema_name = "msia423_pokemons";
 ```

+Now you can change the encoding for the whole database with following command.
+Again, you need to change `msia423_pokemons` to your own database name.

 ```sql
 ALTER DATABASE `msia423_pokemons` DEFAULT CHARACTER SET utf8 COLLATE utf8_unicode_ci;
 ```

+Alternatively, you can change the encoding for a specific table in the database.
+You need to change `msia423_pokemons.pokemons` to your own table name.

 ```sql
 ALTER TABLE msia423_pokemons.pokemons CONVERT TO CHARACTER SET utf8 COLLATE utf8_unicode_ci;
 ```

-#### Create Databases
+#### Create Databases Remotely

-You can create a new databases with the following command.
-By default, the script uses the engine string specified in `config/flaskconfig.py`.
+You can create a new database with the following command.
+Note that the engine string is configured by the `SQLALCHEMY_DATABASE_URI` environment variable.
+You should specify this variable to decide where to create the database.

 ```bash
 make create-db
 ```

-#### Add Information to the Databases d
+#### Add Information to the Databases Remotely

+Similar to the this section in the local database, this command ingest a csv file into the table.
+The `SQLALCHEMY_DATABASE_URI` variable again determines the engine string for the database.
+See [this section](#add-information-to-the-databases-locally) above about how to configure the path of the csv file.

 ```bash
 make ingest-to-db